 Not only does it have endless health benefits; kale is easy to prepare in less than 5 minutes.
 Kale especially contains large amounts of vitamins A and C so you’re getting a big boost of antioxidants, in addition to fiber from this healthy leafy vegetable.

-It is so powerful supporter of an anti-inflammatory lifestyle that it’s been known to not only prevent getting all sorts of inflammatory issues, it can even help to reverse them.
-Kale has a different texture and taste than other veggies, and can be a standalone side, or used as a salad before meals.
+It is so a powerful supporter of an anti-inflammatory lifestyle that it’s been known to not only prevent all sorts of inflammatory issues, it can even help to reverse them.
+Kale has a different texture and taste than other veggies and can be a standalone side, or used as a salad before meals.

 8. Seeds and nuts

-Besides nuts and seeds taste great, they are packed with protein, essential fats, dietary fibre and micronutrients essential for a healthy diet.
+Besides nuts and seeds tasting great, they are packed with protein, essential fats, dietary fiber, and micronutrients essential for a healthy diet.

 And even more, the fats in nuts and seeds are mostly monounsaturated and unsaturated fats, which, unlike saturated fats, will not raise blood LDL (‘bad’) cholesterol levels.